padas-lab-de/krony-PT/README.md

 	* try a schedule of 600000k for the KP weights. >>>>> This ASAAAAAP [DONE]
 	* Try the random baseline, random inits as
 	* mask the `w_1` in forward pass to 1.

+* Prototyping on Shakespeare -- evening kinda fun.
-	*
+	* Small thing increments.
+	* Load everything from config script [DONE]
+	* Save some checkpoints, save them locally.
+[DONE]
+	* See how everything is changing overtime.
 	* Need to start retraining for more time.
 At least 1 epoch. [ so far, I train for 0.5%, in the paper they train for 10%]

 * 2 factors with prunning:
 	* decompose and test correctness.